dainv123/dainguyen-20240720/README.md

 ### Introduction

-This project is a crypto price tracker application with a frontend built using React and a backend built using NestJS.
-The application retrieves crypto data from an external API (likely Coingecko) and displays it to the user in a user-friendly interface.
-The project is containerized using Docker for easy deployment.
+This project is a cryptocurrency price tracker application featuring a frontend built with React and a backend developed using NestJS.
+The application retrieves cryptocurrency data from an external API (likely Coingecko) and presents it to the user through an intuitive interface.
+The entire project is containerized using Docker to facilitate seamless deployment.

 ### Project Structure

-The project consists of two main parts: a frontend application and a backend API.

-#### Frontend (`crypto-price-frontend`) Use pattern the presentational and container components
+#### Frontend (`crypto-price-frontend`)

+The frontend follows a design pattern that separates presentational and container components to maintain a clean and modular codebase.

-- `models/`: Contains data models used throughout the frontend for representing coins, prices, statistics, etc.
+- **models/**: Contains data models used throughout the frontend for representing coins, prices, statistics, etc.
+  - `coin.tsx`
+  - `price.tsx`
-  - `coin.tsx`, `price.tsx`, `statistics.tsx`
+  - `statistics.tsx`

-- `public/`: Contains static assets used by the React application, such as images, fonts, and potentially an `index.html` file that serves as the entry point for the React application.
+- **public/**: Contains static assets used by the React application, such as images, fonts, and potentially an `index.html` file that serves as the entry point for the React application.

-- `pages/`:
+- **pages/**:
   - `Dashboard.tsx`: The main layout component that arranges other components.

-- `components/`: Reusable UI components that build the application interface:
+- **components/**: Reusable UI components that build the application interface:
   - `Candlestick.tsx`: Visualizes price data as a candlestick chart.
   - `CandlestickChart.tsx`: Manages the overall candlestick chart display.
   - `CandlestickTooltip.tsx`: Displays detailed information on hover over a candlestick.